MicrosoftDocs/minecraft-creator/creator/Documents/EntityEvents.md

 | domain        | This is only used by a few tests to provide additional context, such as the inventory slot to test in for the has_equipment test.                      |

 > [!NOTE]
-> A full list of the filters, and how these parameters interact with them, can be found in [the Entities filter list in the reference documentation](/creator/reference/Content/EntityReference/Examples/FilterList.md).
+> A full list of the filters, and how these parameters interact with them, can be found in [the Entities filter list](../reference/Content/EntityReference/Examples/FilterList.md).

 A minimal example of a filter inside an event could look like the sample below.
 The component group can only be added if the entity has the tag `event_allowed`.